How to Leverage Hubspot for Account-based Marketing

 - Select all these accounts and add them to a static list.

 - Send specific and personalized marketing messages (blogs, emails, white papers, etc.).
 These can solve a specific and unique problem for the accounts in the same list.

 - Create a workflow that best suits the content created and industry specifications.

 - Start small.
 If you find success, base the future campaigns on the original workflow.

-With a certified and trained team of ABM experts with over seven years of B2B marketing and sales experience, the Smarketers, help clients implement an ABM campaign with HubSpot.
-As HubSpot certified marketers, we know how to functionally implement ABM and maximize your return on investment from ABM activities.
+With a certified and trained team of ABM experts, the Smarketers, help clients implement an ABM campaign with HubSpot.
+As HubSpot certified marketers, we know how to implement ABM functionally and maximize your return on investment from ABM activities.